We’re always happy to answer any questions you may have over the phone (1800 267 999). Here are the answers to a few frequently asked questions.

 Will I be safe?

-Safety is the number one priority at Outward Bound Australia.
-Our dedicated full time Quality and Risk Manager sets Safe Operating Procedures which, as well as exceeding Adventure Activity Standards for the relevant state or territory, are a product of nearly 60 years’ experience and international best practice.
+We take safety seriously at Outward Bound Australia.
+Our dedicated Health, Safety and Risk Manager sets Safe Operating Procedures which, as well as exceeding Adventure Activity Standards for the relevant state or territory, are a product of nearly 60 years’ experience and international best practice.
 Our operating procedures are audited bi-annually by Outward Bound International and internally on alternate years by our Safety Advisory Committee.
 This committee also meets quarterly to review best practice.

 Our instructors are rigorously trained to adhere to the Safe Operating Procedures.
 Each instructor has completed the working with children check relevant to the state or territory in which they operate.